hayatpur/crosscode/src/scripts/editor/files/thoughts.md

 [X] Global traces
 [X] Animations
+[ ] How to deal with traces that show on the same state but at multiple points in time [ ] Animations should be derived from branches not a heuristic [ ] Trace should be automatically shown when animation is played (global & local) [ ] Traces should fade out over time after playing
 [ ] Build tree structure for recursive call
 [ ] User interactions for what they want to see
 [ ] Two different models: look at data, look at events, looking at source code